 Frequentist uncertainty vs. Bayesian uncertainty analysis#

-Mark Bakker, TU Delft & Raoul Collenteur, Eawag, February, 2025
+Mark Bakker, TU Delft & Raoul Collenteur, Hydroconsult, February, 2025 (last updated May 2026)

-In this notebook, the fit and uncertainty are compared for pastas models solved with least squares (frequentist uncertainty) and with MCMC (Bayesian uncertainty).
+In this notebook, the fit and uncertainty are compared for Pastas models solved with least squares (frequentist uncertainty) and with MCMC (Bayesian uncertainty).
 Besides Pastas the following Python Packages have to be installed to run this notebook:

 import corner